GDevelopApp/GDevelop-documentation/docs/gdevelop5/interface/command-palette-and-shortcuts.md

 ![](/gdevelop5/interface/shortcuts3.png)

-You can't use a key combination that is already utilised by another command.
+You can't use a key combination that is already utilized by another command.
 A exclamation mark will be displayed against the conflicting combinations.

 ![](/gdevelop5/interface/shortcuts2.png)